info-com/econtext-sdk-php/doc/source/classify/text/result/yieldresults.rst

 Typically, each item yielded from this generator should include the following items:

-title
-    The title, if available, from the HTML title tag

 scored_categories
     A list of scored_category objects with the following keys: